jmagrippis/johnnify/src/routes/learn/nextjs-to-sveltekit/[slug]/chapters/3-optimising-fonts-and-images.md

 ---
-title: 'Chapter 3: Optimising Fonts and Images'
+title: 'Optimising Fonts and Images'
-description: 'Let’s create your home page and discuss the different ways you can style your application.'
+description: 'Let’s create your home page and discuss the different ways you can style your application'
 chapterNumber: 3
 ---